dbt

 We recommend you start by documenting the following during your transformation process:

-• The primary purpose of a transformation or data model—what is the main reason this transformation was created?
+• What is the primary purpose of the transformation or data model?
+What is the main reason this transformation was created?
 What important reports is it powering in your BI tool?

 • Key columns that have business logic implemented in them or ambiguous column names